declanjcooper/auditing_olympus/death_of_hyperscalers.md

 * **Deterministic Logic (The Reference Core):** Standard central processing units (CPUs) evaluate explicit rules by traversing compressed spatial ontologies, primarily the Sparse Voxel Directed Acyclic Graph (SVDAG).
 * **Semantic Edges (The Coincidence Discriminator):** The transit layer functions as an algebraic validation gate.
 Parser combinators enforce an unyielding parsing protocol at the memory boundary, ensuring the perception node is permitted to be wrong, but the transit edges are mathematically infallible.

 ## II.
 Hardware and Transit Topologies: Coherent Silicon over Serialization

-Earlier iterations of Boundary-Enforced Compute introduced serialization friction across traditional Peripheral Component Interconnect Express (PCIe) buses, requiring custom bitwise kernels to interleave coordinates into dense Morton codes.
+Earlier iterations of BEC introduced serialization friction across traditional Peripheral Component Interconnect Express (PCIe) buses, requiring custom bitwise kernels to interleave coordinates into dense Morton codes.
 Emerging hardware standards completely dissolve this serialization bottleneck.

 * **Cache-Coherent Interconnects (CXL):** Compute Express Link (`CXL.mem` and `CXL.cache`) establishes an asymmetric cache-coherent memory model across the physical layer.
 The perception accelerator and the host CPU share a unified physical memory address space.
 The perception engine writes raw logits or sparse activations directly into shared memory.
 * **Zero-Copy Execution:** Because memory is shared natively, payload packing and operating system context switches are eliminated.
 The CPU reads the perception output via standard load and store instructions, achieving true zero-copy execution.
 * **PCIe FLIT Mode Transit:** As transit infrastructure transitions to PCIe 6.0 and 7.0, data transport shifts from variable-length packets to rigid Flow Control Units (FLITs) paired with low-latency Forward Error Correction (FEC).
 The transit fabric itself becomes a predictable, mathematically governed physical lattice.

----

 ## III.
 Boundary Enforcement and Validation: SMT Solvers and the Filter